mwc360/mwc360.github.io/_posts/2024-08-22-Databricks-to-Fabric-Spark-Cluster-Deep-Dive.md

 Every software platform has its own terminology, and when terms overlap but don't mean the same thing, it can be quite confusing.
 For example, coming from my years as a developer in Databricks land, I initially assumed that Fabric Spark Pools were just like Pools in Databricks.
 However, as I discovered, this assumption was completely wrong—and understanding this distinction is key to designing the right architecture.

-In this post, I'll cover the key differences between Spark compute in each platform in hopes that those with a Databricks background won't get tripped up like I did.
+In this post, I'll cover the key differences between Spark clusters in each platform in hopes that those with a Databricks background won't get tripped up like I did.

 > **TL/DR:** Fabric Spark Pools <> Databricks Pools
 <br>Fabric Spark Pools = Virtual clusters with workspace default software